xyproto/sdl2-examples/README.md

 Contribute
 -----------

-The following samples needs some extra work:

-### Rust

-* The SDL2 example for Rust should be upgraded to use the `sdl2` crate, version `0.33` or later.

-The following languages are missing, but wanted:
+The following samples are missing, but wanted:

 * OCaml
 * Zig
+* Modern C++ in combination with Bazel

+The following samples needs and upgrade and/or being looked at:

+* Rust (should be upgraded to use version `0.33` or later of the `sdl2` crate)

 Pull requests are welcome.